Clusters-Config/Fin-Quest/README.md

 ## V. Deployment

-- **Backend:** Deploy your Node.js/Express.js backend to a platform like Heroku, AWS, or Google Cloud.
+- **Backend:** Deploying Node.js/Express.js backend to a platform AWS.
-- **Frontend:** Build the React app (`npm run build` in the client directory) and deploy the static files to a platform like Netlify, Vercel, or AWS S3.
+- **Frontend:** Build the React app (`npm run build` in the client directory) and deploy the static files to a platform Render.

-This detailed breakdown should give you a solid foundation for building your talent matching and training platform.
+This detailed breakdown should give you a solid foundation for building your FinQuest.
 Remember to break down the project into smaller, manageable tasks and test your code thoroughly throughout the development process.